Jan Malypetr: Early life

 Jan Malypetr came from landed gentry in the German speaking part of Bohemia.
 After attending high school and business school in Kadaň, he worked on his parents' estate, which was called u Sakulínů.
 He also became the president of the local sugar beet cooperative refinery.

-In 1899 Malypetr joined the Agrarian Party and in 1906 became a member of its Executive Committee.
+In 1899 Malypetr joined the Agrarian Party and in 1906 became a member of its executive committee.
 From 1911 to 1914 he was mayor in his home town of Klobuky.
 From 1914 to 1918 he was mayor in Slaný.

 When Czechoslovakia became independent in 1918, Jan Malypetr was appointed to the first so-called Revolutionary National Assembly under the Provisional Constitution.
 In 1920, in the first parliamentary elections, he was elected to the Chamber of Deputies in the National Assembly.

 Legacy

 Among his grandsons was author Jiří Stránský.
+Women's Chess Grandmaster Jana Bellin is his granddaughter.